 Micromanagement in Puerto Rico is as relentless in 2020 as it was almost two decades ago.
 This is supported by the limitation in the number of buildings.
 Just go for it, that is not the motto that one should follow in Puerto Rico without hesitation and thoughtlessly.
 The same applies to the loading of merchant ships.
 Even if it looks like this: You can't plan everything with certainty in advance - and that's a good thing.

-Puerto Rico is not a predictable game that can be won by evaluating statistics.
-If the starting player chooses “the wrong role” in his round, it can happen that the detailed map does not work because you cannot implement the action on the board that you have planned.
-However, Puerto Rico is not a game of chance and whether tactics work is not left to chance.
-You often have to rethink, adjust plans, react - and then the golden coins that are piled up on the role cards that have not been chosen are also tempting.
-At some point you get weak, prefer to take the money and throw plans overboard again, have to rethink because you reacted.
+Because of this, Puerto Rico is not a predictable game that can be won by evaluating statistics.
+If the starting player chooses “the wrong role” in his turn, it can happen that the detailed plan does not work out because you cannot implement the action on the game board that you have planned.
+Nevertheless, Puerto Rico is not a game of chance and whether tactics work out is not left to chance.
+You often have to rethink, adjust plans, react - and then the golden coins that are piled up on the role cards you haven't chosen are also tempting.
+At some point you become weak, prefer to take the coal and throw plans overboard again, you have to rethink because you have reacted.

 Tension through scarcity: every choice is agony

 With each new move, players force decisions.
 You always have to choose because you can't have everything.
 Twelve buildings can be built, but there are more than twenty options, and each of them can be worthwhile.
 Annoying, but so clever at the same time.
 And then there are the particularly lucrative buildings and thus lucrative options that not only have a noticeable effect, but can also have a decisive effect on the game.
 Puerto Rico is not a board game whose interlocking can be seen through in the first few games.
 It takes time to become familiar with the processes, to discover strategies and to develop them further.
 That alone motivates.
 It quickly becomes clear: this board game has to come back on the table.